pixelry/react-app/README.md

 process.exit();
 ```

 Add a render script and make sure the prod scripts are updated.
+Note that both the application build and server build must be run before running the render script.

 `./package.json`